-21. Regrettably, Idaho has now joined this list.
-The Idaho legislature reacted to increased young voter turnout and engagement by making it harder for young voters to vote, passing HB 124 to eliminate the use of student IDs at the polls.
-HB 124 is not necessary to secure voting in Idaho, which already imposes safeguards that have successfully operated for decades to prevent voter fraud, and it was passed despite the lack of any evidence of problems with student IDs at the polls.
+22. Regrettably, Idaho has now joined this list.
+The Idaho legislature reacted to increased young voter turnout and engagement by making it harder for young voters to vote, passing HB 124 to eliminate the use of student IDs at the polls and HB 340 to limit the ability of students who moved from other states to attend school to register to vote.
+Neither bill is necessary to secure voting in Idaho, which already imposes safeguards that have successfully operated for decades to prevent voter fraud, and both were passed despite the lack of any evidence of problems with using student IDs to register or vote.

-22. Idaho has required some form of voter ID for in-person voting since 2010, but the law as it existed for more than a decade (until HB 124) allowed voters to present a photo ID issued by an Idaho high school or accredited institutions of higher education.
+23. Idaho has required some form of voter ID for in-person voting since 2010, but the law as it existed for more than a decade (until HB 124) allowed voters to present a photo ID issued by an Idaho high school or accredited institutions of higher education.